 We learn the best from our own.
 Touching a hot plate once and getting burned is 1000% more efficient than being told 100 times that touching a hot plate is dangerous.
 In chess it works the same way.
 By missing a back rank mate once or twice you’ll beware and avoid future accidents.

 By analyzing your lost games you will understand what went wrong and will do your best to avoid this kind of things from happening in future games.
 It is painful to look at your losses, but it is the only way for getting good at chess.
-If you want to learn how to analyze games I suggest reading this post and this post.
+If you want to learn how to analyze games I suggest reading 7 most important factors in position analysis and questions to ask yourself when analyzing your own games.

 Why is it important to study grandmaster games?
 From analyzing games of very strong players you learn many ideas and maneuvers which are next to impossible to discover yourself.